3.6.09

 soft pastel on sandpaper

 Mushi's favorite pose is to sit with her front paws casually crossed, exuding an air of dignity and her glowing crystal eyes, all while being knowingly confident, relaxing on her cozy mat.
-Each time I do a pet portrait, it is a challenge to portray their feelings and a sense of character.
-Every pet not only has its own unique color attributes but also the way it sits, stands, and plays.
+Each time I create a pet portrait, it is a challenge to capture their unique personality and convey their emotions.
+Every pet not only has its own unique color attributes but also its own distinctive way of sitting, standing, and playing.

-The soft pastel painting is a compilation of several photos of “Mushi,” who is a pure-breed cat called a 'rag doll. ' The breeds are very affectionate and will flop over your arm, etc., just like a rag doll, being great cats for those who like to play, pet, and brush.
+The soft pastel painting is a compilation of several photos of “Mushi,” who is a pure-breed cat called a 'rag doll.
+The breeds are very affectionate and will flop over your arm, much like a rag doll, making them great cats for those who enjoy playing, petting, and brushing.

 CLOSE-UP of Oh My Mushi